grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Depth charges."
 She said.
 And when his eyes took on a bit of prey-like fear, she added, "a little ways off though."

 "The Authority surface ships are dropping charges Percy."
-Said Hemi.
+Said Hemi from the sonar compartment.

-"Shit," said Percy, "we should have thought of this before: it's a known truism that the best way to get rid of Authority attention is to sic another Authority on them.
+"Ha," said Percy, "we should have thought of this before: it's a known truism that the best way to get out from under the attention of one Authority is to sic another Authority on them.
 Bastian, let's take this opportunity to change course.
 Maybe we will finally be able to lose these fuckers.
 Come around to something north-ish."

 "Right Cap."
 Said Bastian, rolling the rudder control wheel in his hands and the compass on the wall of gauges started to swing.

 ### They think they are finally sneaking away from the pursuers

-For the next hour or so Hemi reported charges being dropped in waves.
+Percy moved down to the sonar station and for the next hour or so Hemi reported charges being dropped in waves with Percy standing behind him watching the dials of the sonar rig rise and fall with the sounds Hemi and Cassandra were hearing.
 "It seems like they are dropping charges in a random pattern around the area where the last ping came from an hour ago."
-He reported to Percy.
+Hemi said with an image in his head of the rough location of the dozens of explosions he had heard.

-"I'll be the sub with the ram is now hiding on the bottom themselves.
-The Stilt City Authority ships probably lost them in that brown muck of water."
+"It could be the sub with the ram is now hiding on the bottom themselves."
+Percy replied.
+"The Stilt City Authority ships probably lost them in that brown muck water from the river outflow, and are hoping a random charge will force them to the surface."

+"That does not seem entirely likely."
+Said Hemi.

+"Yeah, but if it forces them to hole up for any significant length of time we have a shot at them never finding us again.
+The Stilt City Authority boats incapacitating the sub with the ram would be a blessing.
+But just losing them will be good enough for me."

+As much as Captain Percy wanted to cruise out of the area at high speed, she did not want to risk giving away the _Prospect's_ position.
+They crawled at a painfully slow, but very discreet, 3 knots on the more or less random course Bastian had chosen for them for the rest of the daylight hours.
+By dark they had left the noise of the depth charges behind them, along with any kind of contact or signal that the sub with the ram continued to pursue them.

+Percy was feeling more and more confident.
+After they gained the full cover of darkness, she brought the boat to the surface, and they started the diesels.
+She pushed the _Prospect_ up to its full 15 knots.
+She wanted to cover as much of the distance across the continental shelf as she could while it was night.

+Hemi took a siting off a star with his sextant and he and Percy fixed their exact position on the map.
+They measured the remaining distance to the edge of the continental shelf and realized they were not going to make it by sunrise, but they would be close.
+Percy would not truly feel like they had lost their pursuers until they could get back to running in deep water during the day.

+They cruised through the blackness.
+Percy had the red night lighting on in the control room and sonar compartment, and she had them keep the control room hatch closed to minimize any chance of the red light escaping up the sail and giving their position away.
+She even forbade smoking on the bridge of the sail for fear of the lit coal being spotted, depriving her crew of one of the few very visceral pleasure of running a vessel on the surface in a warm climate.

+A few times during the night they had to shut down the radar unit because it detected other radar scans washing over them.
+These were fairly heavily trafficked waters though, and that was to be expected.
+Percy wasn't going to let that worry her unless they saw another ship coming towards them.

+Before there was even a lightening in the eastern sky, they submerged and dove to just off the bottom of the continental shelf again, at about 60 meters down.
+They resumed their slow underwater crawl towards the end of the shelf at 5 knots.
+Hemi estimated they still had 4 hours to go before they were over the deep parts of the central ocean again.